inukama/inukama.github.io/content/posts/welcome.md

 title = 'Welcome'
 +++

 Welcome to my blog.
-This is a collection of my thoughts on various topics.
+I am writing this blog in the hopes that my writing will resonate with others.
+If you have thoughts to share, please don't be afraid to write to me (via email)!

-Here's a song I like:
+I haven't played the game much, but here's a song I like:
 {{< youtube id=-6FXeupOp04 >}}